Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 This essential nutrient works closely with other minerals, including iron.
 Key for normal growth and development, manganese has an important role in the synthesis of nutrients like cholesterol, carbohydrates and proteins.

-Learn about its many benefits, the best food sources and whether or not you may need a manganese supplement.
+Let’s learn more about its many benefits, the best food sources and whether or not you may need a manganese supplement.

 What does manganese do for the body?
-Found mostly in bones, the liver, kidneys, and pancreas, it has roles in macronutrient metabolism, forming connective tissue and bones, facilitating blood clotting, and sex hormone and neurotransmitter synthesis.
+Found mostly in bones, the liver, kidneys and pancreas, it has roles in macronutrient metabolism, forming connective tissue and bones, facilitating blood clotting, and sex hormone and neurotransmitter synthesis.

 Manganese needs are usually met through diet.
 You’ll find manganese in foods including sprouted grains, legumes, beans, certain nuts and seeds.
-To some extent, it’s also found in fruits and vegetables, although whole grains are usually considered the best natural source.

 Wherever it is found, iron (which helps create hemoglobin and carry oxygen throughout the body) is usually also present.